lukastasic1/liquid-glass/README.md

 - Supports arbitrary child elements
 - Configurable paddings
 - Correct hover and click effects
-- Edges and highlights take on the underlying light like Apple's does
 - Configurable chromatic aberration
 - Configurable elasticity, to mimic Apple's "liquid" feel